pryv/service-core/components/audit/Notes-and-todo.md

 # Notes and Todo

+For tests on Linux .. the command to watch syslog is "sudo tail -f /var/log/syslog" Make sure user user has sudo rights

 Keep track of question and tasks

 - Perki: For login, I set the access.id to 'password' <= to be discussed